ugonnaagwu/practicechangeremote/Week 2/[ENG2.3] To Do sample app.md

 - Once you've obtained the sample app you should open it in VSCode and then start the app.

   - You can do this by opening VSCode's Terminal in the repo's folder / directory.
-     Within VSCode's Explorer panel you should Control-Click (Mac) or right-click (Windows) on the `todos-via-classes` folder, and then select 'Open In Integrated Terminal', as pictured here:
+     Within VSCode's Explorer panel you should Control-Click (Mac) or right-click (Windows) on the `todos-via-functions` folder, and then select 'Open In Integrated Terminal', as pictured here:
     ![openTerminal](images/openTerminal.png)
   - Once you've got the Terminal panel open you'll need to install all the modules that the app needs.
     Type in `npm install` and then tap the Return/Enter key.